-The agency's Major Initiatives and Programs (MIPs) were strategically conceived to analyze the agency's extensive array of programs and projects.
+The agency's Major Initiatives and Programs (MIPs) were conceived to analyze the agency's extensive array of programs and projects.
 This approach serves the purpose of enhancing the monitoring and evaluation of organizational performance.
-By delineating the processes essential in these initiatives and programs, the MIPs afford better comprehension and analysis for ARC Board members, agency staff, and all stakeholders.
+By delineating a road map for each initiative and program, MIPs provide all stakeholders with a simple way to assess progress towards each goal.